sfhansen/mse246_project/studies/data_cleaning.md

 Model Fitting
 =============

 Using these selected features, we fit models predicting the binary outcome of whether a small busniess defaults on a loan.
-To tune hyperparameters, we use 10-fold cross-validation with the one standard-erro rule, which selects parameters that obtain the highest cross-validated AUC within one standard error of the maximum.
+To tune hyperparameters, we use 10-fold cross-validation with the one standard-error rule, which selects parameters that obtain the highest cross-validated AUC within one standard error of the maximum.

 ``` r
 # Define cross-validation controls